davidmoten/flatbuffers/README.md

 * Supports flatbuffers 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.10, 1.12, 2.0.3
 * Supports Java 1.6+ (Java 8 for 1.10+)

 Update: From 2.0.3, the Google flatbuffers project started publishing binaries for Linux, OSX and Windows for download from their Releases page.
-This project packages them up as Maven artifacts.
+This project continues to package them up as Maven artifacts.

 Status: *released to Maven Central*